vishalrvs/GTDproject/README.md

-Please download Data set file from link given below:- https://drive.google.com/file/d/1qcV7EHzogHI1Afoc-b0iin14ryCn1BMZ/view?usp=sharing
+Please download the Data set file from the link given below:- https://drive.google.com/file/d/1qcV7EHzogHI1Afoc-b0iin14ryCn1BMZ/view?usp=sharing

-Save it in your Gmail drive with directory structure :- MyDrive/Colab Notebooks/Projects /Global Terrorism Analysis EDA/Global Terrorism Data.csv or
+Save it in your Gmail drive with the directory structure:- MyDrive/Colab Notebooks/Projects /Global Terrorism Analysis EDA/Global Terrorism Data.csv or
-Yo can change path in **Dataset Loading** part
+You can change the path in **Dataset Loading** part